 • Cross-platform visibility consistency

 Dedicated AEO tracking tools have emerged to automate this monitoring.
 Enterprise teams typically track 50-200 priority queries across 4-6 AI platforms weekly, comparing brand mention rates against 3-5 key competitors.
+Organizations seeking comprehensive visibility often use an AI search analytics dashboard to monitor these metrics in real-time.

 The measurement stack: